IBM/opensource-ai-workshop/docs/lab-6/README.md

 ## Conclusion

 This lab was all about using our local, open-source AI co-pilot to write complex code in Python.
-By combining Continue and Granite-Code we were able to generate code, the model to explain functions, write tests, and add comments to our code.
+By combining Continue and Granite-Code, we were able to generate code, explain functions, write tests, and add comments to our code!